 2. Vrikshasana (Tree Pose)

-Vrikshasana is also called the Tree Pose because it represents the stable and balanced stance of a tree.
-This asana requires you to keep your eyes open while in the pose, unlike the other poses that need your eyes need to be closed.
-It is best to do this beginner level Hatha Yoga pose in the morning on an empty stomach and a fresh mind.
-Balance yourself for a minute each on both the legs.
+Vrikshasana is also called Tree Pose because it represents the stable and balanced stance of a tree.
+It is best to do this beginner level Hatha Yoga pose in the morning on an empty stomach and a fresh mind, but if you feel so inclined to strike a pose for a mid-afternoon office break or before dinner, find the time that works best for you.
+Balance yourself, working your way up to holding for a minute on each leg, while breathing deeply.

 Benefits: Vrikshasana strengthens your spine and aids nerve-muscle coordination.
 It improves your mental capabilities and keeps you stable.
-It invigorates your entire body by stretching it, increases your stamina, and keeps you focused.
+It invigorates your entire body by stretching it, increasing your stamina and keeping you focused.
 It boosts your self-confidence and relaxes the nervous system.

 3. Padangusthasana (Big Toe Pose)

-Padangusthasana, also called the Big Toe Pose, is one of the easier yoga poses to do.
-It helps stretch your muscles from head to toe.
+Padangusthasana, also called Big Toe Pose, helps to stretch your muscles in the back of your legs, your spine, and neck.
 Do this basic level Hatha Yoga pose for at least 30 seconds early in the morning on an empty stomach.
-In case you miss doing it in the morning, try it in the evening after 4-6 hours from your last meal.
+In case you miss doing it in the morning, try it in the evening after 2-3 hours from your last meal.

-Benefits: Padangusthasana is calming to the brain – it relieves stress and anxiety.
-The digestive system is stimulated, and digestion is drastically improved.
-Your liver and kidneys get a new and improved energy.
-Padangusthasana keeps insomnia at bay, helping you sleep peacefully at night.
+Benefits: Padangusthasana is calming to the brain as it relieves stress and anxiety.
+The digestive system is stimulated, which can improve digestion.
+Your liver and kidneys receive more blood flow, resulting in new and improved energy.
+By relaxing the central nervous system, Padangusthasana keeps insomnia at bay and may help you sleep peacefully at night.

 4. Trikonasana (Triangle Pose)

-Trikonasana, also called the Triangle Pose, is named so because it resembles a triangle.
-This is one of the best yoga poses for immune system.
-This asana requires you to keep your eyes open while doing it to maintain balance.
-This beginner level Vinyasa style yoga pose requires you to hold it for 30 seconds.
-It is best to do the asana in the morning as you are energized and the food is digested completely.
+Trikonasana, also called Triangle Pose, is named so because it resembles a triangle.
+This is one of the best yoga poses for the immune system.
+Hold this beginner level Vinyasa-style yoga pose for 30 seconds or five to ten deep breaths.
+It is best to do the asana in the morning as you are energized, and the food is digested completely.
+But, as with the other poses, find what time works best for you – 2-3 hours before or after a meal.